 “He’s just got ‘old horse teeth’ doc!”

 That’s usually the response from the horse owner or farm manager when I bring up the subject of an older horse’s diseased incisors.
 Yes, older horses have changes in the size, shape and orientation of their teeth, but broken incisors, “laid over” teeth, loose front teeth, and gingivitis are not a normal finding in an older horse.
-In fact, these are signs of a serious, debilitating, painful disorder called “Equine Odontoclastic Tooth Resorption and Hypercementosis (EOTRH).”
+In fact, these are signs of a serious, painful disorder called “Equine Odontoclastic Tooth Resorption and Hypercementosis (EOTRH).”

 I know, it’s an awful name.
 I can barely spit it out myself and I sound like a pompous know-it-all when I do.
 Unfortunately, we’re unlikely to give it a newer, catchier name any time soon (gone are the days of naming diseases after fabulous descriptive terminology like “trench mouth,” “pizzle rot,” or “bog spavin”).
 Regardless of the tongue-twisting name, it’s extremely important that horse owners know the signs of this disease.
-Allowing horses to suffer for years with this condition is simply unacceptable.

 EOTRH is a newly recognized disease; it was only first identified in 2004.
 Since then, the veterinary profession has become increasingly aware of it.
 The condition involves proliferation (out-of-control growth) of the outer covering of equine teeth, called cementum (this is the “hypercementosis” part).
 In addition, many horses also have destruction of the internal structure of the teeth (the “resorption” part).
 As the disease progresses, the front teeth can become loose and crooked, or break off due to weakness and infection.
 In addition, the bone of the jaw can become infected.